personal-coding/Stock-Earnings-Call-Transcript-Natural-Language-Processing/README.md

 My results show much worse results than suggested in the papers.
 The long-only strategy slightly outperforms the buy-and-hold strategy, but not significantly.
 The long-short strategy fails to generate a profit, as the short side of the trades eats away at all of the long trades' profits.

 I am surpised that the short trades results were significantly different than the papers' results.
-Perhaps I incorrectly programmed the back test.
-Although, I heavily reviewed the back test programming logic.
+Perhaps I incorrectly programmed the back test, although I heavily reviewed the back test programming logic.

  - NLP II long-only back test